Table of Contents

 Climkit Gateway

-The Climkit Gateway reads meters connected to its RS485 port via the Modbus protocol and transmits readings to the Climkit platform via the internet.
+The Climkit Gateway reads the meters connected to its RS485 port via the Modbus protocol and transmits the readings to the Climkit platform via internet.

 Electricity meters

-Electricity meters allow measuring consumption, production as well as imported energy and energy fed back to the grid.
+Electricity meters allow the measurement of consumption, production as well as imported energy and energy fed back towards the network.

-In the case of a connection below 80A, Climkit provides direct electricity meters, meaning the conductor wires pass directly through the meter.
+In the case of a connection lower than 80A, Climkit provides direct electricity meters, meaning the conductor wires pass directly through the meter.

 The model generally provided is the Eastron SDM630Modbus meter.
-The meter is 4 DIN modules wide and installs directly in the electrical cabinet on a DIN rail or in a suitable box (see T-Box below).
+The meter is 4 DIN modules wide and is installed directly in the electrical panel on a DIN rail or in a suitable box (see T-Box below).

-In cases where the connection intensity (amperage) exceeds 80A, Climkit provides indirect electricity meters, meaning the conductor wires pass through current transformers (CT) which are themselves connected to the meter.
+In the case where the connection current (amperage) exceeds 80A, Climkit provides indirect electricity meters, meaning the conductor wires pass through current transformers (CT) themselves connected to the meter.

 • The model generally provided is the Eastron SDM630MCT meter

-CTs are chosen according to the connection intensity and the diameter of the conductor onto which the CT will clip around.
+CTs are chosen according to the intensity of the connection and the diameter of the conductor on which the CT will clip around.

 Climkit provides CTs ranging from 100 A to 2000 A.

 The CTs clip directly onto the cable or copper bar of each phase.
-Pay attention to the cable section relative to the CT diameter.
+Pay attention to the cable selection relative to the CT diameter.

 Other CTs can be ordered for specific cases with a larger diameter.
-To be specified at the time of order.
+To be specified when ordering.

 T-Box enclosure and meter plate

-To facilitate meter installation on DSO meter locations, it is possible to order DIN rail enclosures with a mounting plate.
+To facilitate the installation of meters on DSO meter locations, it is possible to order DIN rail enclosures with a mounting plate.

 Variant with Cloud Gateway